zwc1625/reading-errors-and-debugging-reading-errors-nyc01-seng-ft-080320/README.md

 ## Introduction

-So far, we've been introduced to some common errors and learned to read and understand error messages that appear as a consequence of running Ruby programs and test suites.
+We've been introduced to some common errors and learned to read and understand error messages that appear.
 This lesson provides a closer look at some common types of errors.
 Right now, it may be the case that not all of these error messages make sense or seem meaningful to you.
 After all, we've only handled a few real programs at this point.

-This is meant to be a resource for you to refer back to as you start building more complex programs and have to debug them. **There are a few important take-aways from this and the previous two lessons:**
+This lesson is meant to be a resource for you to refer back to as you start building more complex programs and have to debug them. **There are a few important take-aways from this and the previous two lessons:**

 1) Don't be afraid of broken programs!
 It's easy to get frustrated when your program breaks.
 The tendency of a lot of beginners is to jump right back into the code when a test fails or an error comes up as a consequence of running a program, *without reading the error messages*.
 Error messages are there to guide you.
 They contain important information about the location and type of problem you are encountering.
 Embrace them and get comfortable reading them––don't run away from them.

 2) Pay attention to the helpful part of error messages.
-Check out the line number and the type of error that you're receiving.
+Check out the line number, file name, and the type of error that you're receiving.
 This will point you in the right direction.
 Let's take a look at an example from an earlier lab.

 ```bash
 Failures: